Our Team

 For Australian youth, led by Australian youth.

-Teach Us Consent's work is informed by our Youth Advisory Group: a representative group of diverse Australians who advise us every step of the way on the content we create.
+Teach Us Consent's work is informed by Youth Advisory Groups: a representative group of diverse Australians who advise us every step of the way on the content we create.

 .png)